 Sweet Corn for Type 2 Diabetes

 Sweet corn comprises one of the highest quantities of polyphenols.
 It is an antioxidant in fruits and veggies defensive against type 2 diabetes.
 Consumption of a moderate quantity of corn aids in lowering glucose and insulin response.
-Taking corn regularly might aid in improving digestion and may react to reduce the risk of type 2 diabetes.
+Taking corn regularly might aid in improving digestion and may reduce the risk of type 2 diabetes.